5 Unique Aspects of the Avocado Supply Chain

 First, you should know that avocados may mature on the tree — but they will not ripen there.
 You must pick them if you want them to get their sublime taste and texture.

-However, this adds many complex issues to the supply chain of an avocado.
+However, this greatly increases the complexity of avocado supply chain analytics.
 The amount of time it takes to ripen can vary from days to weeks.
 This depends on the degree of maturity before they are plucked from the tree, storage temperature, and the variety of avocado (there are many varieties, however, Hass avocados are the most prevalent).

 Additionally, avocado trees need specific amounts of sun and rainfall to produce perfect avocados.
 There are only a few places that avocados can grow all year long, one of which is Mexico.
 Climate can have a major impact on supply, which is apparent in California that produced only half the usual number of avocados in 2019 due to a heatwave in 2018.